Growth & Care

 Aside from its primary use as an edible, Jostaberry is sutiable for the following landscape applications:

-Jostaberry is a medium-sized shrub that is commonly grown for its edible qualities.
+Jostaberry is a medium-sized shrub that is typically grown for its edible qualities.
 It produces plum purple round berries which are usually ready for picking from early to mid summer.
 The berries will often fade to black over time.
 The berries have a tangy taste and a juicy texture.

 The berries are most often used in the following ways: